GoogleChrome/web.dev/src/site/content/en/blog/codelab-intrinsic-layout-macro-v1/index.md

 ## Conclusion
 Grid template areas works fine, but wow when we uncommented that `<footer>` **it really was not intuitive what happened.** Our footer was tiny, crammed into the first open cell, and not under our content (where it logically should be). **When we start placing items we break out of flow**, almost like when you make an element positioned absolute.

-Ok, so.. next, **we refactor to remedy some of these trials we learned** through our first grid.
+Next, **we refactor to remedy some of these trials we learned** through our first grid.
 This time, we want less code, less selectors, and some flexibility with our container children.
 We also want the ability to add footers without adding to our CSS so much, or at all.

 {% Aside 'codelab' %}
   [Next Codelab (the refactor): Intrinsic Macro Grids](/codelab-intrinsic-layout-macro-v2)